 10,000 jobs have already moved out of the financial services sector following the EU referendum vote.

 We’ve seen no evidence for this.
-10,000 is the number of jobs that a survey predicts might be moved from the UK if the UK leaves the single market.
-We don’t know what kind of Brexit deal will be reached with the EU, and the survey has limitations on top of that as well.
+A survey predicts 10,000 jobs might be moved from the UK if we leave the single market.
+We don’t know what kind of Brexit deal will be made and the survey has additional limitations.

 “Quite apart from the actual [Brexit] divorce bill, 10,000 jobs have already moved out of the financial services sector.”

 Vince Cable, 21 September 2017

 This is not what the source of the figure says.
 The 10,000 jobs figure is based on predictions for future jobs moving out of the UK, and on a particular model of Brexit that isn’t yet certain.
 There is no evidence that 10,000 jobs have already been removed from the financial services sector since the Brexit vote.